Student Peer Leader Network - Section contents

 Peer Leaders are students who are selected to work on University-led initiatives because they demonstrate a commitment to community values.

 Peer Leaders work alongside staff to enhance the student experience by delivering events and activities tailored for the student community.
+In 2017 these events and activities included:

 How can I get involved?